PowBambi/The-story-of-ADAM/README.md

  Last night Adam spent 50 minutes trying to make ghostler buttons and raged on an old macbook.

 1/25/16, 12:36 pm In science class.
 Yesturday Adam and I went Airsoft.
 Was really good, only used pistols, but had fun.
 Got shot a lot.
 Was cold and hungry.
 Spoke russian.
 We also went to Highland Park elementary

+1/27/16, 12:48 pm, In science class, Adam messaged me on his phone to change his steam password until he gets all of his assingments in.
+I'll do it when I get home, I feel proud of him.
+I also will change the email password, since he can change the steam password if he wanted.